barne856/MARE/README.md

 # MARE 1.0.0
 MARE stands for *Minimal Abstraction Rendering Engine*.
 MARE aims to provide an easy to use and extremely flexible 3D rendering framework using the minimum possible amount of abstractions.

- MARE provides the user with access lower level rendering concepts while removing much of the boilerplate code typically needed when using a low level 3D rendering API.
+ MARE provides the user with access to lower level rendering concepts while removing much of the boilerplate code typically needed when using a low level 3D rendering API.
 This allows the user to easily combine these low level concepts with higher level concepts when needed to implement a specific or novel rendering technique.
 Ease of use, simplicity, and flexibility of the API are favored over performance but only when neccessary and MARE remains quite fast.

- MARE can be used for quickly prototyping real time 3D rendering conepts in C++ or creating complex full-fledged 3D applications that are not performance critical.
+ MARE can be used for quickly prototyping real time 3D rendering techniques in C++ or creating complex full-fledged 3D applications that are not performance critical.
 MARE provides sets of standard Meshes, Materials, Components, and Systems that are useful for getting started, but also allows the user to create their own implementations of these using header files.
 Currently, MARE implementes the modern OpenGL 4.5 Rendering API using C++17 features.

 ![Alt text](/res/Screenshots/ShadowMapping.png)